Qualphey/Mellisuga/README.md

-# cmbird #
+# Mellisuga #

-### Content Management Bird ###

-A lightweight NodeJS based content management system that aims for flexibility, performance, stability and ease of use.
+### a lightweight NodeJS based content management system that aims for flexibility, performance, stability and ease of use. ###

 ### Installation ###